dmjohnsson23/micdrop/README.md

 # MIC Drop (Migrate, Import, Convert)

 Extensible framework/library to migrate data from source to another using a declarative interface.
-The library makes elaborate (and somewhat unconventional) use of operator overloading to abstract away some magic and allow you to focus on the important part: mapping data.
+The library makes elaborate (and somewhat unconventional) use of operator overloading to abstract away some boilerplate and allow you to focus on the important part: mapping data.

+At its core, the library's operation is quite simple: loop over the rows of the source data, perform some transformations, and output the transformed data to the sink.

 ## Terminology